 – If I get too many repeat clients, I will stop accepting new ones.
 I don’t want to get swamped.

-– All consultations are confidential and dealt with in utmost discretion, I will not even reveal the fact I’ve spoken to you, let alone reveal the contents of what’s discussed.
+– All consultations are confidential and dealt with in utmost discretion, I will not even reveal the fact I’ve spoken to you, let alone reveal the contents of what has been discussed.

 The long version: